stevegt/grokker/README.md

 ```

 This mapping will allow you to ask a question by typing it in VIM and
 then pressing `<leader>g`.
-The 'vap' causes the current paragraph to be
+The `vap` causes the current paragraph to be
-hightlighted, and the ':!grok qi' causes it to be sent as input to the
+hightlighted, and the `:!grok qi` causes it to be sent as input to the
 `qi` subcommand of Grokker.
 The answer will be inserted into the
 buffer below the current paragrpah.
 Note that the mapping assumes that
 Grokker's `grok` command is installed and in your system path.